Who We Are

 College Guidance and Career Development Center

-Long Island Conservatory is also the proud host of the internationally acclaimed annual LISMA International Music Competition, as well as the historical New York Youth Concert series which take place at Carnegie Hall, Lincoln Center, and the Metropolitan Museum of Art.
+Long Island Conservatory is also the proud host of the internationally acclaimed annual LISMA International Music Competition, as well as the historical New York Youth Concert series which takes place at Carnegie Hall, Lincoln Center, and the Metropolitan Museum of Art.

 Long Island Conservatory is a certified President's Volunteer Service Award Organization in New York State.
 Students who are passionate about public service turn to Long Island Conservatory to share their talents and learn about more ways they can take constructive action locally in their communities.
 To learn more about giving back and volunteering at Long Island Conservatory, click here.